-Each of the commitments covered in our ESG scorecard is tied closely to making a positive impact on our people and the communities where we operate - leadership in HSES, human rights due diligence, and ethics and compliance training - but also links to the aspirations of our other Foundational Beliefs, because how we do business is as important as why we do business.
+Each of the commitments covered in our ESG Scorecard is tied closely to making a positive impact on our people and the communities where we operate - leadership in HSES, human rights due diligence, and ethics and compliance training - but also links to the aspirations of our other Foundational Beliefs, because how we do business is as important as why we do business.

-Our Governance actions and commitments are not limited to those covered by the scorecard.
-Our progress towards our scorecard commitments are detailed below.
+Our Governance actions and commitments are not limited to those covered by the Scorecard.
+Our progress toward our Scorecard commitments is detailed below.